 Kirsty wakes up tied up in a barn, surrounded by many women in the similar position.
 She casts one quick look around the place and spots a box with artificial blue roses.
 To her horror, it confirms that she was abducted by the Blue Rose Killer that has kidnapped a couple of dozen of women but hasn’t killed anyone yet.
-She struggles to escape and runs for her life, bumping into an assassin who is her only hope of survival.
+She struggles to escape and runs for her life, bumping into an assassin who is her only hope for survival.

 “Cane’s Detour” is a short prequel for Dwayne Gill’s new novel “Written by Blood” which will be published this summer.
 The prequel introduces the main character of the novel, Cane, who is an assassin on his way to a mission but is caught off guard by a woman in distress and he decides to make a detour to save her and others.